 Final thoughts…

-Menopause causes various changes within a woman’s body.
-These changes can lead to unpleasant symptoms and increase the risk of certain health conditions like heart disease and osteoporosis.
+Menopause can cause a range of difficult symptoms and increase the risk of certain health conditions, like heart disease and osteoporosis.

-For more advice and support navigating your way through menopause, head over to the menopause section of our website.
-Here, you’ll find advice on everything from menopause in the workplace to sex and relationships.
+For further reading, head over to our menopause section, where you’ll find information on everything from menopause in the workplace to navigating sex and relationships.

 What do you find are the best and worst foods for menopause?
 Does anything else help you regulate your symptoms?
 We’d be interested to hear from you in the comments below.